 Merino wool generally measures less than 24 microns in diameter, but Ultrafine merino can be as fine as just 10 microns.

 Spanish breeders developed the Merino breed in the 13th and 14th centuries, and even up to the 18th century exporting any animals from this breed was punishable by death.

 Try using two strands of yarn held together the next time you fancy knitting something special, and enjoy the extra yarn options that that opens up!

-If you would like more details of the Elizabeth Scarf pattern, this is available on my website and also on Craftsy, Ravelry and Etsy.
+If you would like more details of the Elizabeth Scarf pattern, then please click here.

 Next Up: To Infinity and Beyond...